bobbybudnick/SFS-Infrastructure/README.md

 monitoring.
 This also uses a small amount of external calls and implements a basic security scheme.
 Like everything else presented here this is a no javascript solution.
-Index.html - html component that displays data
+Index.html.UPLOAD - example html component that displays data
 UPLOADER.py - python component that handles upload
 HELPER_UPLOADER - bash component that does status updates
 6. Server Redundancy